 Sand, First Coast & Second Coast

-My morning would be spent ambling round the edge of Gruinard Bay looking at the island but not touching it.
+My whole morning would be spent ambling round the edge of Gruinard Bay looking at the island but not touching it.
 This meant walking along the thankfully quiet A832 as it undulated up and down hills along the shoreline, passing through the hamlets of Sand and the oddly-named First Coast and Second Coast.

 Each of these hamlets is tiny, though early edition OS maps show more buildings than there are now.
 In some cases, the broken shells of abandoned structures have lingered almost as stubbornly as anthrax.